 2017 has been a bit of a rollercoaster of a year for me and my blog.
 There have been times I’ve been really happy with my blog and things I’m doing, and other times where I feel so disappointed and unsatisfied with the way things are progressing.

 The biggest thing that I’ve been struggling in my one year of blogging with has been growing my email list.
 I know this is important if I want to sell anything this year.
 But I can’t figure out how to get things off the ground.
 I’ve put opt-in forms in different places around my blog.
-I’ve made content upgrades and advertise them in my sidebar and inside my posts.
+I’ve made and advertise them in my sidebar and inside my posts.
 And I’ve made a free resource library where I can put all those content upgrades in one place.
-And biggest of all, I made a free email course on how to take better iPhone travel photos.
-I put a lot of work into it too and thought it would be a hit, but things are still puttering along.
+And biggest of all, I made a free email course on how to I put a lot of work into it too and thought it would be a hit, but things are still puttering along.

 On a more positive note…